sqlxpert/lights-off-aws/README.md

   case of failed operations).
 Encryption in transit is required.

-* Readable IAM policies, formatted as CloudFormation YAML rather than as JSON, and broken down into discrete statements by resource, by service, or by principal.
+* Readable IAM policies, formatted as CloudFormation YAML rather than as JSON, and broken down into discrete statements by service, resource or principal.

 * Optional encryption at rest with custom AWS Key Management System (KMS) keys, for queue message bodies (which contain the identifiers and tags of